NicoJuicy/LearnML/ml/dimensionality_reduction.md

 First, the LDA algorithm computes the separability between classes.
 Second, it computes the distance between the sample of each class and the mean.
 Finally, it produces the dataset in a lower-dimensionality space.

-- **Singular Value Composition (SVD)** extracts the most important features from the dataset which is popular because is based on simple, interpretable linear algebra models.
+- **Singular Value Composition (SVD)** extracts the most important features from the dataset which is popular because it is based on simple, interpretable linear algebra models.

 ## Manifold Learning